DallanQ/pathway-indexer/README.md

   IdentityFile ~/.ssh/interns.pem
 ```
 4. `ssh 35.90.214.49` to make sure you can get into the machine with the shared data directory.
 If asked a yes/no question about signing in, answer Yes.
-5. `make pull-data` to pull data from the shared data directory into your local `data` directory.
+5. `make pull-data` to pull data from the shared data directory into your local `data` directory (omit this step for now).

 #### Usage